-Spearsville from page one taken back with me in some bottles on a prior visit.
+Spearsville from page one

+taken back with me in some bottles on a prior visit.
 It was special because of Cheryl's desire to be a witness of what God did in her life."

 'Coming from the Jordan River where Christ was baptized made it so sentimental," Upshaw said.
 "I still have a little bit of it in a vile that I like to show people as part of my testimony.
 I have gone from a person who had so much guilt into one who now is free through Christ."

-UNITED IN MINISTRY Since he arrived in February 2012 as interim pastor at Union, and five months later as senior pastor, McGee has baptized 28 people among a congregation that averages around 50 for its Sunday morning worship services.
-The church, as part of a Concord Union Baptist Association joint effort, collects items that are placed in shoeboxes for delivery to children in Mexico.
+UNITED IN MINISTRY

+Since he arrived in February 2012 as interim pastor at Union, and five months later as senior pastor, McGee has baptized 28 people among a congregation that averages around 50 for its Sunday morning worship services.

+The church, as part of a Concord Union Baptist Association joint effort, collects items that are placed

+Pinegrove Drive, Pineville,

+318.473.9999

+CALL FOR YOUR CONSULTATION TODAY

+in shoeboxes for delivery to children in Mexico.
 They also donate care packages that are sent to the Louisiana Baptist Convention for distribution to women at the Louisiana Correctional Institute for Women in St. Gabriel, hand out books to community members at an area grocery store, host a Trunk or Treat in October and deliver Bibles and baked goods to homes in the community during door-to-door visits.

-munity outreach once a quarter to get out of the church," McGee said.
-"The

-Purina & Lone Star Feeds Fertilizer, Seeds, Top Soil Pine straw, Gravel, Fence Austin Ag Supply 11154 Hwy 28 E ● Pineville, LA 318.446.9538
+'We try to do a community outreach once a quarter to get out of the Purina & Lone Star Feeds Fertilizer, Seeds, Top Soil Pine straw, Gravel, Fence Austin Ag Supply 11154 Hwy 28 E ● Pineville, LA 318.446.9538

-Cultural from page 6 decline, in one instance, even 13 years after the con- "Because it has this psychological effect, when you shock a population ... new institutions that were impossible previously are more likely to emerge,'
+Cultural from page 6 decline, in one instance, even 13 years after the conflict.

+"Because it has this psychological effect, when you shock a population ... new institutions that were impossible previously are more likely to emerge,"